microsoft/vscode-wiki/December-2015-Plan.md

 **Extensions**
 - [ ] Expose more Commands as API
-- [ ] ?Support deactivate() call for an extension
+- [ ] Investigate deactivate() call for an extension
 - [ ] Example of using TS 1.7 and async and await inside an extension
+- [ ] Investigate into providing better support for VIM integration (intercept all keyevents for VIM command mode implementation)

 **Gallery**
 - [ ] Improve experience when user wants to read the README.md before installing an extension, provide option to install in an info box
 - [ ] Support a command line switch to launch Code without any extensions #???

-**Editor**
-- [ ] Setup an editor-distro respository
-- [ ] Define a website with usage documentation (align branding of the web site with code.visualstudio.com

-- [ ] ?Provide better support for VIM integration (intercept all keyevents for VIM command mode implementation)
-- [ ] ?Revive the language support features lost during the text mate transition (auto close, electric characters)

 **Debug**